All puppies are born and raised in our home, not in outdoor kennels.

 Sometimes during delivery, things can go wrong.
 Weeks leading up to birth is spent making sure everything is on hand from the whelping list.
 It’s also imperative to review any lifesaving measures that may need to be taken during delivery.

-We have X-rays done sometime between days 56-59 to help determine how many puppies to expect.
-This also allows our reproductive veterinarian to compare fetus sizes to pelvic canal and address any concerns.
+We have X-rays done sometime between days 55-58 gestation to help determine how many puppies to expect.
+This also allows our reproductive veterinarian to compare fetus sizes to pelvic canal and address any potential labor concerns.

 In some cases, a C-section may be warranted.